-'PRA Leverage Ratio' A non risk-based ratio introduced by the PRA in June 2013 calculated as fully loaded CET1 capital after PRA Adjustments together with CRD IV qualifying Tier 1 and divided by a PRA adjusted CRD IV leverage exposure.
+'PRA Leverage Ratio' A non risk based ratio introduced by the PRA in June 2013, calculated as CRD IV CET1 capital after PRA adjustments divided by CRD IV leverage exposures.

 'PRA (/FSA) waivers' PRA(/FSA) approvals that specifically give permission to the Bank to either modify or waive existing rules.
 Waivers are specific to an organisation and require applications being submitted to and approved by the FSA/PRA.